ampproject/amphtml/spec/amp-email-format.md

 ### Specifying CSS in an AMP document

-All CSS in any AMP document must be included in a `<style amp-custom>` tag within the header.
-Inline style attributes are not allowed in AMP.
+All CSS in any AMP document must be included in a `<style amp-custom>` tag within the header or as inline `style` attributes.

 ```html
 ...